juniorgasparotto/GraphExpression/README.md

 }
 ```

-By default, we have only one member set on the property Finder `MemberInfoDiscovery` .
+By default, we only have one class defined in: `MemberInfoDiscovery` .

 ```csharp
 class MemberInfoDiscovery : IMemberInfoDiscovery
 ```

-If you want to replace it, simply add a new member `MemberInfoDiscovery` Property Finder.
+If you want to replace it, just add a new class in the property `MemberInfoDiscovery` .

 Just make sure that the method `CanDiscovery` has the following implementation: